Liam Hemsworth Hits The Waves In Body-Hugging Wetsuit Post Miley Split

 The 29-year-old actor was seen alongside his brother wearing a skin-tight black wetsuit firmly gripping onto his white surfboard as he walked along the shoreline in his Australian homeland.

 As US Weekly reported, Hemsworth has been spending time with family in Australia since his split from Miley, which the couple confirmed over the weekend.
-The famous duo was married just about eight months ago in a private and secret ceremony at their home in Tennessee.
+The famous duo married just about eight months ago in a private and secret ceremony at their home in Tennessee.

 Hemsworth recently broke his silence on the news of his split from the “Mother’s Daughter” singer, per a recent report from People.